alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 If not, then let's say "that's just the way it is".

-Another thing to note is the conditionals will be handled differently depending on whether we're compiling user input or just interpretting user input or executing compiled conditionals.
+Another thing to note is the conditionals will be handled differently depending on whether we're compiling user input or just interpreting user input or executing compiled conditionals.
 The `INTERPRET` parser will need to read every word whether in the `IF` or `ELSE` block as it cannot yet predict